xerial/sbt-sonatype/README.md

 }
 ```

-## Publish
+## Publish your artifact

+The general step to publish your artifact to maven central is:

+ * `publish-signed` to deploy your artifact to staging repository at Sonatype.
+ * `close` your staging repository at Sonatype.
+This step verifiles Maven central sync requiement, including GPG signature, pom.xml settings, etc.
+ * `promote` the closed repository so that it can be synched with Maven central.

-First you need to set a release version (i.e. w/o SNAPSHOT) in your project settings.
-Otherwise your project will be published to the [snapshot repository](http://oss.sonatype.org/content/repositories/snapshots) of Sonatype.
+First you need to set a release version (that is a version without SNAPSHOT suffix) in your project settings.
+Otherwise your project will be published to the [snapshot repository](http://oss.sonatype.org/content/repositories/snapshots) of Sonatype and cannot be promoted.

 Publish a GPG-signed artifact to Sonatype:
 ```